Learning Linear Causal Representations from Interventions under General Nonlinear Mixing: Main Results

 \begin{remk} Identifiability and recovery up to permutation and scaling is the best possible for our setting.
 This is because the latent variables $Z$ are not actually observed, which means we cannot (and in fact don't need to) resolve permutation and scaling ambiguity without further information about $Z$.
 See \cite[Proposition 1]{seigal2022linear} for the short proof. \end{remk}

 When we drop the assumption that the interventions are perfect, we can still obtain a weaker identifiability result.
-Define $\pi_G$ to be the minimal partial order on $[d]$ such that $i \preceq j$ if $(i, j)$ is an edge in $G$, i.e., $i\preceq j$ if and only if $i$ is an ancestor of $j$ in $G$.
-Note that any topological ordering of $G$ is compatible with the partial order $\pi_G$.
-Then, our next result shows that under imperfect interventions, we can still recover the partial order $\pi_G$.
+Define $\prec_G$ to be the minimal partial order on $[d]$ such that $i \prec_G j$ if $(i, j)$ is an edge in $G$, i.e., $i\prec_G j$ if and only if $i$ is an ancestor of $j$ in $G$.
+Note that any topological ordering of $G$ is compatible with the partial order $\prec_G$.
+Then, our next result shows that under imperfect interventions, we can still recover the partial order $\prec_G$.

-\begin{restatable}{theorem}{Partial} Suppose we are given the distributions $X^{(i)}$ generated using a model $((B^{(i)}, \eta^{(i)}, \tgt{i})_{i\in\bar{I}}, f)$ such that the Assumptions \ref{as:1}-\ref{as:4} hold and none of the interventions is a pure shift intervention.
-Then $\pi_G$ can be identified up to a permutation of the labels. \end{restatable}

-\cref{th:main} and \cref{th:partial} generalize the main results of \cite{seigal2022linear} which assume linear $f$ while we allow for non-linear $f$.
+\begin{restatable}{theorem}{Partial} Suppose we are given the distributions $X^{(i)}$ generated using a model $((B^{(i)}, \eta^{(i)}, \tgt{i})_{i\in\bar{I}}, f)$ with causal graph $G$ such that the Assumptions \ref{as:1}-\ref{as:4} hold and none of the interventions is a pure noise intervention.
+Then for any other model $((\alt{B}^{(i)}, \alt{\eta}^{(i)}, \tgtalt{i})_{i\in\bar{I}}, \alt{f})$ with causal graph $\alt{G}$ generating the same observations the latent dimension $d$ agrees and there is a permutation $\omega \in S_d$ such that $ \tgtalt{i}=\omega(\tgt{i})$ and $i\prec_{\alt{G}} j$ iff $\omega(i)\prec_G \omega(j)$, i.e., $\prec_G$ can be identified up to a permutation of the labels. \end{restatable} \begin{remk} We emphasize that neither the full graph nor the coefficients $B^{(i)}$ or the latent variables $Z_i$ are identifiable in this setting, even for linear mixing functions. \end{remk} \cref{th:main} and \cref{th:partial} generalize the main results of \cite{seigal2022linear} which assume linear $f$ while we allow for non-linear $f$.
 The key new ingredient of our work is the following theorem, which shows identifiability of $f$ up to linear maps.